anandslab/docker-traefik/README.md

 # Usage

---------- ANYTHING THAT HAS "example" IN THE NAME WILL HAVE TO RENAMED APPROPRIATELY ---------
+--------- ANYTHING THAT HAS "example" IN THE NAME WILL HAVE TO BE RENAMED APPROPRIATELY ---------

 ## Installation